crhall-writing/crhall-writing.github.io/_poems/crooked-tree.md

 underlining all I don’t know
 and should’ve learned so long ago

-I walk these paths and stand
+I walk this path and land
 under trees I understand
 “why won’t they ever know me?”
 but truth is--I’m the crooked tree

 I’ve grown through barriers
-like snouts on bull terriers
+like pugs and bull terriers
 against all odds I grew
 but not enough for you